microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/Set-PowerBITable.md

 ```

 ### -WorkspaceId
-Id of the workspace to filter the place where table resides.
+ID of the workspace to filter the place where table resides.

 ```yaml
 Type: Guid